Talking to Young Children about Pride Month

 - The Gay Straight Alliance sets out Ten Ways Homophobia Affects Straight People.

-- Educate & Celebrate: PRIDE in Primary Education
+- Educate & Celebrate: PRIDE In Education Classroom Resources

 - Encyclopedia Britannica: LGBT Pride Month Is Here